 Most creative commons music allows you to play music for free if you credit the artist.

-This is older music which has gone out of copyright after many years and enters the public domain.
+This is older music that has gone out of copyright after many years and enters the public domain.

 Where to get music (and sound effects) for your podcast